 Opportunities to discuss, compare, and share solutions ensure that, although tailored to particular situations, practices maintain a focus on common goals.
 Discussion with others attempting to achieve the same effects but in different contexts provides teachers with ideas which may not have occurred to them working alone.
 Collaborative inquiry operates to help teachers to construct and reconstruct ideas just as it does for students.
-It is important that this collaborative development of new assessment practices led to the projects that began with teachers' collaborative development of new assessment practices led to the production of materials that teachers thought to be needed by others.
+It is important that this collaboration and shared thinking is available to all.
+Some of the projects that began with teachers' collaborative development of new assessment practices led to the production of materials that teachers thought to be needed by others.
 In such cases, what begins as transformation for the few ends as transmission to the many.
 Avoiding this requires the 'delicate balancing act' identified by Leahy and Wiliam, to avoid the pitfall of transmission models of change - the assumption that practice can be changed by following a recipe provided by others, even if these others are teachers.